crypto-org-chain/chain-docs/docs/chain-details/genesis_file.md

 Specifically, the genesis file includes the following fields:

 - `"genesis_time"`:
-  The time of beginning of the blockchain
+  The time of the beginning of the blockchain
 - `"chain_id"`:
   A unique identifier for the blockchain.
 See [this](./chain-id.md) for further details.
 - `"initial_height"`: The initial height of the blockchain.